gennovative/micro-fleet/README.md

 ![All-RESTful architecture](./docs/concepts/images/microservice-architecture-1.png "All-RESTful architecture")

 A lot of you may be familiar with this architecture, especially those who are new to microservice.
-In this architecture, all services are RESTful, accept requests from clients, and communicate via HTTP calls.
+In this architecture, all services are RESTful, accepting requests from clients or other services, and communicating with one another via HTTP calls.

 ## Backend-for-frontend (BFF) services and Domain services

 ![Backend-for-frontend (BFF) services and Domain services](./docs/concepts/images/microservice-architecture-2.png "Backend-for-frontend (BFF) services and Domain services")

-Another popular architecture, we have REST service accepting clients' requests and passing them to message queue / message broker.
+Another popular architecture, here we have REST services accepting clients' requests and passing them to message queue / message broker.
 Internal domain services pick queued requests to process then send reponses back to message broker for the caller REST service to receive and respond to client.

 Notice that we also have direct communication between services, in addition to mediate communication via message broker.

 For the sake of brevity, we don't mention any more architectures here.
-You can always create an issue if you have problem with applying MicroFleet.
+We believe you can implement any architecture with MicroFleet.
+Should you bump into any problems, don't forget our [issue page](https://github.com/gennovative/micro-fleet/issues).

 Similar code interfaces
 ----
 Building various architectures with similar code interfaces.

 Regardless you are developing RESTful service, domain service, or batch processing, monitoring, logging service...
-MicroFleet helps keeping the way you code mostly the same.
+MicroFleet keeps the way you code mostly the same.
 Let's have a look:

 ### RESTful service's controller